tomdgImpact/Whatsapp-Like-Project/README.md

 # The project
-This project is a instant chat developed in C99 with an end-to-end encryption system.
+This project is an instant chat developed in C99 with an end-to-end encryption system.
 We have reimplemented the AES encryption system.

 ## How to compile